eml-eda/efcl-school-t3/README.md

 ## Hands-on #5

 You will run Hands-on #5 locally, using the BioGAP for data acquisition, a terminal to run the acquisition script, and another terminal to compute and display the predicted gestures.
+The resources required for this session are already available for you in `/scratch/$USER` of your `tardis` machines.

 ```
-cd /scratch/$USER/efcl-school-t3/
+cd /scratch/$USER/
 ```

 Make sure to activate the conda environment in the terminals, as described above.
-The remaining instructions are available in the associated notebook.
+The remaining instructions are available in the associated notebook from the cloned folder.